-In fact, lead investigator Murray Mittleman, M.D., says that there is a lower prevalence of obesity and diabetes mellitus in users of marijuana than compared to those who have never used cannabis.
+According to lead investigator Murray Mittleman, M.D., the study observed a lower prevalence of obesity and diabetes mellitus among cannabis users compared to non-users.

 Fat stores the main psychoactive ingredient in cannabis

 We all know that endorphins are released when we exercise, making us feel great and energetic.
 However, that’s not the only compound that excites us.
-During exercise the endocannabinoid system, which is a group of lipids and cell receptors, is activated.
-This system is responsible for pain relief, influences our mood, impacts our memory and controls our appetite.
+During exercise, the endocannabinoid system, which is a group of lipids and cell receptors, is activated.
+This system is responsible for pain relief, influences our mood, impacts our memory and controls our food intake.

-As you exercise, the body naturally produces active ingredients known as cannabinoids (compounds such as tetrahydrocannobidiol (THC)), which creates a feeling of begin high.
+As you exercise, the body naturally produces active ingredients known as cannabinoids (compounds such as tetrahydrocannabinol (THC)), which creates a feeling of being high.

 During a 2013 study, it was seen that THC blood levels increased by about 15 percent immediately after exercise, but dissipated two hours after the workout.

 What was interesting in regards to weight was the greater a person’s body mass index (BMI), the greater increase of THC circulating in the body.